MKWorldWide/Serafina/@lessons-learned.md

 [2024-06-12] Error Handling: Runtime JavaScript errors in production → Implement comprehensive error boundary and telemetry to capture production errors → Critical for identifying and resolving issues that occur in the production environment but not during development or testing.

+[2024-06-13] Deployment: AWS Amplify Gen1 vs Gen2 configuration differences → Create dedicated Gen2 configuration with environment-specific settings → Critical for leveraging Gen2 features including enhanced security, performance, and monitoring.
+The migration from Gen1 to Gen2 requires careful planning, understanding the differences in configuration syntax, and taking advantage of new features like enhanced build settings, multi-stage deployments, and improved caching strategies.

+[2024-06-14] Platform Migration: AWS Amplify to Shopify → Plan comprehensive migration strategy with architectural restructuring → Critical for successfully transitioning the application while preserving functionality and user experience.
+The migration from a React/Vite/AWS application to Shopify requires careful consideration of Shopify's development patterns, Liquid templating, theme architecture, and API integration strategies to ensure feature parity and optimal performance in the new environment.

 # KEY TAKEAWAYS AND RECOMMENDATIONS

 ## 🛡️ Security Best Practices